raajuuu1998/peripheral-distance-msi/README.md

 </p>

 <p align="center">
-  <b>Dasari Naga Raju</b><br>
+  <b>Dasari Naga Raju</b>
-  <i>COMPAYL Workshop @ MICCAI 2026</i>
 </p>

+> **TL;DR** — A single scalar encoding each tile's distance to the slide boundary, injected into TransMIL before self-attention, raises cross-site MSS specificity from 0.939 to **1.000** on an external cohort — zero false positives across 49 MSS cases, no target-domain retraining.

 ---

 ## Abstract

+Predicting MSI status from routine H&E whole slide images offers a practical alternative to molecular testing, but models trained at one institution fail when applied to slides from a different site.
+Foundation models encode site-specific staining patterns alongside the real biological signal, causing cross-site specificity to collapse.

+We ask a simple question: MSI-H tumors have a well-characterized spatial biology — dense lymphocytic infiltration at the tumor invasive margin, known as the Crohn's-like reaction.
+This pattern is conserved across institutions and scanners.
+Can encoding it explicitly as a tile-level prior guide foundation model representations toward more site-invariant features?

-Predicting microsatellite instability (MSI) status from routine H&E whole slide images offers a practical alternative to molecular testing, but models trained at one institution generalize poorly to slides from a different site.
-We investigate whether tile-level spatial priors derived from known MSI histology can guide foundation model representations toward more site-invariant features.
-We introduce **peripheral distance encoding**, reflecting the characteristic Crohn's-like peripheral lymphocytic reaction at the tumor invasive margin, and evaluate a secondary **local immune neighborhood encoding** reflecting the lymphocyte-to-tumor ratio in each tile's spatial neighborhood.
-Both priors are injected into a TransMIL aggregator before self-attention.
-Training on TCGA-COAD (137 slides) and evaluating externally on TCGA-READ (50 slides) without retraining, peripheral distance encoding achieves MSI AUC **0.959 ± 0.012** on COAD and MSS specificity **1.000** on READ — zero false positives across all 49 MSS cases.
+We introduce **peripheral distance encoding** — a scalar prior capturing each tile's proximity to the slide boundary — injected into TransMIL before self-attention.
+We also evaluate a secondary **local immune neighborhood encoding** capturing the lymphocyte-to-tumor ratio in each tile's spatial neighborhood.
+Training on TCGA-COAD (137 slides) and evaluating on TCGA-READ (50 slides) without any target-domain retraining, peripheral distance encoding raises MSS specificity from 0.939 to **1.000** — zero false positives across all 49 MSS cases.

 ---